 Were you or a loved one injured by being attacked by a dog?
-Whether you are suffering from relatively minor dog bite wounds, or you are recovering from significant and disfiguring injuries, we recommend calling an Oceanside dog bite lawyer to discuss California’s dog bite law and your options.
+Whether you are suffering from a relatively minor dog bite wounds, or you are recovering from significant and disfiguring injuries, we recommend calling an Oceanside dog bite lawyer to discuss California’s dog bite law and your options.

 When someone else’s pet causes you harm, you may be able to hold the owner responsible for your injuries.
 However, this is not always an easy or fast process.
 It takes gathering evidence and building a case against the owner to recover full and fair compensation for your injuries.
 It helps to work with a highly experienced and skilled dog attack lawyer who has handled similar cases in the past.

-At Harris Personal Injury Lawyers, we handle dog bite and other animal attack cases in a regular basis.
+At Harris Personal Injury Lawyers, we handle dog bite and other animal attack cases on a regular basis.
 We understand the nuances of these cases and are prepared to fight for your rights against a defensive dog owner.

 Over the years, we have built a strong reputation and a track record of success.
 We have helped more than 5,000 clients receive more than $300 million in settlements and court rulings.
-Let us fight for you like we did them.
+Let us fight for you as we did them.